University of Manitoba, Bannatyne Campus Master Plan

 In 2012, Cibinel Architects was engaged by the University of Manitoba to create a Master Plan for the Bannatyne Campus.
 The initiative was a response to the current needs of the University and its campuses, including the potential move of the Faculty of Nursing to the Bannatyne Campus.

-This was a significant milestone for the University as there has previously been no overall plan for the Bannatyne Campus.
+This was a significant milestone for the University as there had previously been no overall plan for the Bannatyne Campus.
 The process was driven by several key factors:

-- The need for a greater ‘sense of place’ and campus identity;
+• The need for a greater ‘sense of place’ and campus identity; and

 Specifically, Cibinel’s tasks included examining the following:

-- Examination of various parking models including shared parking with HSC, U of M owned/operated, and privately owned-operated;
+• Examination of various parking models including shared parking with Health Sciences Centre, University of Manitoba owned/operated, and privately owned-operated; and

 Developing a Vision for the Campus